 Most buyers approach a custom home build in central Indiana with a number in mind.
 They finish the process having spent significantly more.
-In this guide, I walk through the four real risks of building a custom home in Indianapolis, Carmel, Zionsville, and Westfield in 2026 — and what to do before you commit.
+In this guide — as your Indianapolis luxury real estate advisor — I walk through the four real risks of building a custom home in Indianapolis, Carmel, Zionsville, and Westfield in 2026, and what you must do before you commit.

 What Is the Per-Square-Foot Cost to Build a Custom Home in Indianapolis in 2026?